-The separate financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and their interpretations approved by the International Accounting Standards Board (IASB) which were adopted by the European Union (EU) and were in force as at 31 December 2023.
-The financial statements have been prepared based on historical cost, except for derivatives, financial instruments at fair value through profit and loss, financial assets available for sale, and investment properties stated at fair value.
+The separate financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and their interpretations approved by the International Accounting Standards Board (IASB) which were adopted by the European Union (EU) and were in force as at 31 December 2024.
+The financial statements have been prepared based on historical cost.

-The separate financial statements are compliant with all requirements of IFRSs adopted by the EU and present a true and fair view of the Company's financial position as at 31 December 2023, results of its operations and cash flows for the year ended 31 December 2023.
+The separate financial statements are compliant with all requirements of IFRSs adopted by the EU and present a true and fair view of the Company's financial position as at 31 December 2024, results of its operations and cash flows for the year ended 31 December 2024.

 The separate financial statements have been prepared on a going concern basis.
-As at the date of approval of the statements, there is no uncertainty that the Company will not be able to continue as a going concern in the foreseeable future.
+As at the date of approval of the financial statements, there is no uncertainty that the Company will not be able to continue as a going concern in the foreseeable figure.